Open-Systems-Pharmacology/Rifampicin-Model/Evaluation/Input/Content/Section3_Results_and_Discussion.md

-TThe rifampicin model was built and verified using various clinical studies.
+The rifampicin model was built and verified using various clinical studies.
 Overall, the model shows good performance to describe plasma concentration time profiles over a dose range from 300 to 600 mg after intravenous and oral administration.

 The next sections show: